 On August 11, 2023, the Corporation entered into a letter of intent ("LOI") with TomaGold for a potential sale of the East Block to TomaGold.
-The East Block is comprised of 127 claims in McKenzie, Obalski, Roy and Lemoine Townships, Quebec.

-Under the LOI, CIM undertook not to seek to enter discussions or negotiations with any party other than TomaGold regarding the sale of the East Block for a period of 180 days from the date of the LOI, in consideration for which TomaGold will pay \$200,000 to CIM.
-During the 180-day period, TomaGold will be entitled to carry out a due diligence review of the East Block.
+The East Block is comprised of 127 claims in McKenzie, Obalski, Roy and Lemoine Townships, Québec.
+Under the LOI, CIM undertook not to seek to enter into discussions or negotiations with any party other than TomaGold regarding the sale of the East Block for a period of 180 days from the date of the LOI, in consideration for which TomaGold was required to pay \$200,000 to CIM.
+During the 180-day period, TomaGold was entitled to carry out a due diligence review of the East Block.

-An indicative term sheet forming part of the LOI provides that if CIM and TomaGold enter into a definitive agreement for the purchase and sale of the East Block, the purchase price will be \$11,000,000 in cash payments from TomaGold to CIM over a period of two years, including \$5,000,000 upon signing of the definitive agreement, and the issuance by TomaGold to CIM the closing date of the sale of 10,000,000 common shares at a deemed price of \$0.05 per share.
-The LOI provides that TomaGold will grant a first-ranking hypothec to CIM as security for payment of the cash purchase price for the East Block.

-The LOI also provides that TomaGold will grant a 2% GMR on the East Block to each of CIM and Globex and that TomaGold will have the right to repurchase 0.5% of the 2% GMR held by CIM and Globex, respectively, for \$750,000 for each 0.5% purchased.
+An indicative term sheet forming part of the LOI provided that if CIM and TomaGold entered into a definitive agreement for the purchase and sale of the East Block, the purchase price would be \$11,000,000 in cash payments from TomaGold to CIM over a period of two years, including \$5,000,000 upon signing of the definitive agreement, and the issuance by TomaGold to CIM on the closing date of the sale of 10,000,000 common shares at a deemed price of \$0.05 per share.
+The LOI provided that TomaGold would grant a first-ranking hypothec to CIM as security for payment of the cash purchase price for the East Block.
+The LOI also provided that TomaGold would grant a 2% GMR on the East Block to each of CIM and Globex and that TomaGold would have the right to repurchase 0.5% of the 2% GMR held by CIM and Globex, respectively, for \$750,000 for each 0.5% purchased.